softspring/symfonic-docs/getting-started/install-new-symfony-project.md

 ## Configure database {#configure-database}

-SfsBuilder uses Doctrine to manage the database schema.
+Symfonic uses Doctrine to manage the database schema.
 You can use any database supported by Doctrine, but for this example we will use MySQL with Docker.

 First of all, you need to modify the composer.yaml file provided by the new Symfony project.